-If the correct procedures are not followed, evidence may be disallowed by the courts, a complaint of maladministration could be made to the Ombudsman, and/or the Council could be ordered to pay compensation.
-It is essential, therefore, that all involved with RIPA comply with this document and any further guidance that may be issued, from time to time, designated Senior Responsible Officer identified by the Council's Constitution.
-Currently this is Tom Horwood, Executive Director.
+If the correct procedures are not followed, evidence may be disallowed by the courts, a complaint of maladministration could be made to the Ombudsman.
+More particularly, a complaint could be made to the Investigatory Powers Tribunal, which is a judicial body, independent of government, which hears complaints about surveillance by public bodies.
+It is essential, therefore, that all involved with RIPA comply with this document and any further guidance that may be issued, from time to time, by the designated Senior Responsible Officer, this is assigned to the Executive Head for Internal Services.

 Each officer of the Council with responsibilities for the conduct of investigations, shall, before carrying out any investigation involving RIPA, undertake appropriate training to ensure that investigations and operations that he/she carries out will be conducted lawfully.
-The RIPA Co-ordinator is Sara Bryan, Solicitor.

-The Senior Responsible Officer's role is to ensure the integrity of the process within the Council and its compliance with RIPA; to have oversight of reporting of errors to the relevant oversight commissioner; responsibility for engagement with the Office of Surveillance Commissioners when they conduct their inspections and where necessary, oversight of the implementation of any post-inspection action plan.
+The Senior Responsible Officer's role is to ensure the integrity of the process within the Council and its compliance with RIPA; to have oversight of reporting of errors to the relevant oversight commissioner; responsibility for engagement with the IPCO (Investigatory Powers Commissioner's Office) when they conduct their inspections and where necessary, oversight of the implementation of any post-inspection action plan.
 The Senior Responsible Officer will also ensure that councillors have the opportunity to review the Council's use of RIPA.
+The record keeper for each authority will be the designated RIPA Coordinator.